 - Quantity: There are nine community-accessible sports halls in Maidstone, plus one other facility without public access.
 There is no current spare peak-time sports hall capacity in the borough.
-Additional demand by 2031 will amount to the equivalent of 2.4 four-badminton court sized sports halls with full community access. - Quality: The quality of most aspects of most sports halls is rated as 'average' or better.
+Additional demand by 2031 will amount to the equivalent of 1.6 four-badminton court sized sports halls with full community access. - Quality: The quality of most aspects of most sports halls is rated as 'average' or better.
 Only two sports halls comply with (or exceed) the dimensions recommended by Sport England for halls that can cater for a full range of multi-sports use. - Accessibility: All the main populated areas of the borough are within 15-minutes driving time of a community-accessible sports hall with 'pay-and-play' access. - Availability: Seven of the nine sports halls in the borough are on school sites, with limited midweek daytime access and only four halls offer regular weekend availability.
 None of the school facilities has secured community use.

 This section examines the provision of sports halls in Maidstone.
 Sports halls are defined as indoor halls with multi-sport markings and minimum dimensions equivalent to three badminton courts (27m x 18m).
+Sports halls cater for a wide range of sporting needs, including aerobics, indoor athletics, badminton, basketball, boxing, indoor cricket, five-a-side football, gymnastics, handball, korfball, netball, roller skating, table tennis, trampolining and volleyball.